-Course: IBP108A/IBP108B IB Literature HL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: "C" or better in previous year related subject This course is cente This course is centered upon the examination of classical works from world literature and drama.
+Course: IBP108A/IBP108B IB Literature HL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: "C" or better in previous y year related subject This course is cente This course is centered upon the examination of classical works from world literature and drama.
 Students w drama.
 Students will engage in a variety of speaking and writing formats to build new knowledge while e knowledge while effectively communicating about the universal aspects of literature and the human experience human experience internationally.
 Skills focus upon close reading techniques, language effects, written literary analysis, and oral commentary.
-Instruction and assignments prepare students for five compulsory IB exams: two individual oral presentations, a written assignment, and two external assessmer nts.
-These exams are s spread out over the course of the two years.
+Instruction and assignments prepare students dual oral presentations, a written assignment, and two spread out over the course of the two years.
 This

-Course: IBP223A/IBP223B IB Literature & Performance SL Grade: 11-12 Grade: 11-12 2 Year Program Course offered at: CDO Prerequisite: "C" or better in previous y ear related subject This course is an in terdisciplinary synthes sis of Language A and Theatre.
+Course: IBP223A/ IBP223B IB Literature & Performance SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisite: "C" or better in previous year related subject This course is an in terdisciplinary synthes sis of Language A and Theatre.
 It incorporates essential elements of literat ure and performance a and aims to explore the dynamic relationship between the two.
-At the hea art of the course is this interaction between a conventional literary emphasis on close reading, c critical writing and disc ussion, and the practical, aesthetic and symbolic elements of perfor mance.
-A distinctive o outcome of this synthesis is the performance of a piece transformed from poetry or prose.
-In this s exciting, creative process, text is viewed from different angles in a way that goes beyor nd what is characteristic of either literary or theatre studies as single di studies as single disciplines.
+At the hea art of the course is this interaction between a conventional literary emphasis on close reading, c on close reading, critical writing and discussion, and the practical, aesthetic and symbolic elements of performance.
+A distinctive outcome of this synthesis is the performance of a piece transformed from poetry or prose.
+In this exciting, creative process, text is viewed from , , nd what is characteristic of either literary or theatre studies as single disciplines.
 The course as a whole examines literary and dramatic texts and seeks to develop intellect, imagination, and creativity.
 It encourages intercultural awareness through a study of texts from more than one culture.
 Literature and performance is available at standard level only /.
 This course carries a a weighted grade.